bmlt-enabled/bmlt-server/CONTRIBUTING.md

 This assumes you are using [VS Code](https://code.visualstudio.com) to develop the new UI.

 #### Debugging the Browser
-First, follow the instructions above for running the server under Docker with `NEW_UI_ENABLED` set to `'true'`.
+First, follow the instructions above for running the server under Docker.
 This mostly just involves running `make dev`.

 Then, create `.vscode/launch.json` with a `chrome` debug configuration: